kimsooin77/kimsooin77/README.md

 - 👩🏻‍💻 My goal is to become an evolving front-end developer.
 - 📝 I prefer to have a detailed plan to get things done predictably and efficiently.
-- ✍🏻 I am studying to improve my vanilla JavaScript and Next.js skills.
+- ✍🏻 I am studying to improve my vanilla JavaScript and TypeScript skills.

 <br>
 <br>